maccody/KanaChordPlus/software/dictionaries/README.md

 The reading metadata structure (reading_md) provides information regarding the Kanji and Japanese words associated with a reading.
 The reading structure contains the following elements:
 - An unsigned 16-bit value (len) indicating the number of Kanji and Okurigana or Japanese words associated with the reading (Kana characer sequence).
 - A pointer to an array of pointers to Okurigana or Japanese word/meaning metadata structures (okuri_md** olist).
-For the onyomi, kunyomi, and nanori dictionaries, this pointer will be set to the null pointer if there are no okurigana for any of the Kanji referenced.
+For the onyomi, kunyomi, and nanori dictionaries, this pointer will be set to the NULL pointer if there are no okurigana for any of the Kanji referenced.
 - A pointer to an array of pointers to Kanji metadata structures (kanji_md ** klist).
-For the Japanese word dictionary, this pointer will be set to the null value.
+For the Japanese word dictionary, this pointer will be set to the NULL value.

 Each reading metadata structure pointer returned from a directory search is accessed to build up a list of candidate Kanji and Japanese words that the used can choose from to replace the Kana character sequence.